lbl59/WaterPaths-doc/_sources/Simulation/Simulation_base.rst.txt

 API Reference
 -------------

-The base components define foundational functionality of the `Simulation` class for maintaining continuity.
+The base components define foundational functionality of the :code:`Simulation` class that performs week-to-week simulations across all specified realizations.

 Base Components
 ^^^^^^^^^^^^^^^